 Shock - cardiogenic

-Cardiogenic shock takes place when the heart has been damaged so much that it is unable to supply enough blood and oxygen to the organs of the body.
+Cardiogenic shock takes place when the heart is unable to supply enough blood and oxygen to the organs of the body.

-The most common causes are serious heart conditions.
+The most common causes of cardiogenic shock are serious heart conditions.
 Many of these occur during or after a heart attack (myocardial infarction).
 These complications include:

-Cardiogenic shock occurs when the heart is unable to pump as much blood as the body needs.
-It can happen even if there hasn't been a heart attack if one of these problems occurs and your heart function drops suddenly.
+Cardiogenic shock occurs when the heart is unable to supply as much blood as the body needs.
+It can happen even if there hasn't been a heart attack.
+For example, if one of these problems listed above occurs and your heart function drops suddenly.
+Or if a valve becomes obstructed or if a combination of problems occurs.

 Symptoms include: